YAML configuration

 Tools are available to agents through:

-1. Built-in Tools - Filesystem and Bash tools with configurable permissions
+1. Built-in Tools - Filesystem, Bash, and artifact tools with configurable permissions

 2. MCP Servers - Connect to any Model Context Protocol server